jeffwilcox/mpns/README.md

 		if (err) console.dir(err);
 		else console.dir(res);
 	});

+### Sending a raw notification
+When creating the notification object, either provide the raw payload first, or as the `options.payload` property.

+	var raw = new mpns.rawNotification('My Raw Payload', options);

+Today the type on the request is set to UTF8 explicitly.

 ### Results object information
 A results object is passed back through the callback and has important information from MPNS.